Tenant Defense Project

 At Inner City Law Center, we routinely see low-income tenants illegally evicted for daring to complain about slum conditions.
 We see families losing their homes because of a single late rent payment.
 We see long-time tenants—even seniors—forced out when a new building owner wants to raise rents to maximize profits.
 Without legal representation, most of these tenants end up evicted and many of them end up on our streets.

-Inner City Law Center’s Tenant Defense Project fights to preserve safe and decent housing by standing up for low-income tenants threatened or in imminent danger of homelessness due to eviction.
+Inner City Law Center’s Tenant Defense Project fights to preserve safe and decent housing by standing up for low-income tenants who are in imminent danger of being evicted into homelessness.

 Have you been served an eviction notice or unlawful detainer from your landlord?